wleme/williamleme.com/content/posts/2020/002-using-ionic-ui-in-blazor.md

 date: 2020-06-08T06:20:54-04:00
 draft: false
 tags: ["blazor"]
+summary: "How to use Ionic Web Components in a Blazor Web Assembly App "
 ---

 I'll be demonstrating how to use Ionic Web Components in a Blazor Web-Assembly App.
 This demo is built on top of the basic Blazor WASM project template available in Visual Studio.